MAPSuio/spring-challenge17/milk_man_problems/README.md

 All milkmen are familiar with this classic problem from the Middle Ages:

-You are on your daily milk delivery route.
-But when you get to the last two people, you discover a major problem!
+You are on your daily milk delivery route, but when you get to the last two people, you discover a major problem!
 Both of them require 6 liters, but you only have 12, 8 and 5 liter jugs.
 The 12 liter jug is full of milk however, so if you could figure out a way of pouring from